dseright/100daysofcode/log.md

 **Today's Progress**: Completed register route.

 **Thoughts**: Hopefully that'll kind of work as a keystone so I have a much better idea of what I'm doing going forward.
 The blocks are falling into place. :) A few minor obstacles but nothing I couldn't work around.

+### Day 9: January 22, 2018

+**Today's Progress**: Completed quote route.

+**Thoughts**: Went much smoother than the register route, even with jinja2 and what not.
+Little by little working through the specs.